Catrovitch/Full-Stack-Open-Notes/Part-1/Component-state-event-handlers.md

   )
 }
 ```
 Notice that here we define the function directly to the parameter onClick instead.
+This is not adviced however.

 ## An event handler is a function
+Event handling is actually a function call and thus what can be passed to an event-handler are either a function or a reference to a function.
+Anything else will break the application the second the event-handler is used.

+Usually it is not wise to define event handlers within JSX-templates.
+They should rather be separated into functions of their own and be referenced.
 ## Passing State - to child components

 ## Changes in state cause rendering